 Vinyl flooring is popular for commercial flooring because it offers long-lasting performance.
 It is ideal for a wide range of applications in offices, commercial, healthcare and retail spaces that need to withstand high traffic.
 This type of flooring is resilient and resistant to damage, such as indentation and scratches.
 It is available in many different colours and designs bringing a stylish touch to an office.
 It is easy to clean and with minimal maintenance.

-According to Wendy Mitrovich of Polyflor South Africa one of the leading suppliers of Vinyl flooring in South Africa, it is important to fully understand what the area is going to be used for, the intended traffic in that area and the clients’ expectations; when choosing a floor covering.
+According to Wendy Mitrovich of Polyflor SA one of the leading suppliers of Vinyl flooring in South Africa, it is important to fully understand what the area is going to be used for, the intended traffic in that area and the clients’ expectations; when choosing a floor covering.
 “Vinyl is fast becoming the preferred floor covering choice due to its comfort, durability and longevity, hygienic and acoustic properties, design possibilities, ease of maintenance and environmental consideration,” she adds.

 Rubber Flooring; for resilience and ease of maintenance